Reviewed-on: #7

 tools/install_packages.sh reshape2 plotly knitr

-Students can install packages in their personal work/R_packages/:
+Students can install their own packages into their personal work/R_packages/:

 # Install in personal library (each student has their own)